kevinli03/VocTaxDataset/README.md

 Candidate Number: AE05750

 ## Overview
-This is a dataset consisting of OECD countries that are Liberal or Coordinated Market Econmies.
+This is a dataset consisting of OECD countries that are Liberal or Coordinated Market Economies.
 It consists of their Variety of Capitalism (Liberal Market Economy or Coordinated Market Economy), a few measurements of tax policy, and several relevant control variables.
 The data is from 2004-2020.
 In this repository, you will find:
 * The Dataset (In EXCEL, CSV, and STATA form).
 See 'dataset' folder.
 * List of sources of the data (see below).